strucura/transpose/README.md

 php artisan vendor:publish --tag="transpose-config"
 ```

-### Registering Bundles
+### Registering Transpositions

-To register a bundle, you need to define it in the `transpose.php` configuration file.
-A bundle consists of discovery
+To register a transposition, you need to define it in the `transpose.php` configuration file.
+A transposition
+consists of
+discovery
 paths, discovery conditions, transformers, and a writer.

 Example configuration: